vinceimbat/vinceimbat/content/thoughts/weekly habits are more difficult to build.md

 sr-interval: 3
 sr-ease: 250
 ---
 According to [[thoughts/tiago forte]], weekly habits happen frequently to be lynchpins in one's [[thoughts/life management system]] but not often enough to be natural habits like daily habits.
 This nature means they require more motivation and willpower to do.
-Thus, a [[thoughts/weekly review]] can be challenging to establish and maintain.
+Thus, a [[weekly review]] can be challenging to establish and maintain.

 # References